adamplayer/RemixMods/Fallout New Vegas/README.md

 <!-- List out the steps required to get working.
 Make sure to refer to the specific game `folders` that each `file` or action takes place in.
 Refer to the repo as _this_ folder. -->

 1. (Re)install a fresh copy of the game.
 2. Perform the Initial Setup and MO2 sections of Viva New Vegas.
-Skip the `falloutcustom.ini` section in MO2.
+Skip the `falloutcustom.ini` section in MO2 (maybe?)
+4. Change the line `bBackground Keyboard` to `0` in any ini file .
-3. Install xNVSE, JNI, and Crash Logger.
+5. Install xNVSE, JNI, and Crash Logger.
 Don't continue the guide, do not pass go.
-4. Install the latest Remix builds.
+6. Install the latest Remix builds.
-5. Adjust your `DXVK.conf`:
+7. Adjust your `DXVK.conf`:
 ```
 d3d9.shadermodel = 2
 d3d9.floatEmulation = strict
 ```
-6. Rerun the `FalloutNVLauncher.exe` to get a new ini.
+8. Rerun the `FalloutNVLauncher.exe` to get a new ini.
-6. Launch the game with the `FalloutNV.exe`
+9. Launch the game with the `FalloutNV.exe`
-6. ???
+10. ???
-7. Profit
+11. Profit

 ## Optional